ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 Author's Notes {#ch:ans}
 ==============

-Author's Note is arguably the most powerful feature introduced to AI Dungeon with respect to crafting quality erotic writing.
+When it comes to giving your story a 'primary directive' in terms of what the AI should be putting the most effort into as the current focus, Author's Note is your tool of choice.
 Author's Note is capable of instantly turning the direction of a story on its head, while supercharging the AI's ability to describe just about anything with a few short sentences.

 Author's Note is a premium-only feature at the time of writing, and can be found just beneath the /remember box, with the placeholder text